rfong/sustenance/bread/sourdough_tartine.md

 ### Adjusting the whole-wheat-to-white flour ratio
 https://www.abreaducation.com/content/baking-bread-with-whole-wheat-flour.

-Adjust the hydration percentage up 1% to go to 75% WW, or down 1% to go to 25% WW.
+Adjust the hydration percentage down 1% to go to 25% WW.
 When in doubt, round down your water; it is easier to adjust a dough that is too dry than a dough that is too wet.

 ## MAKES
 2 boules (round loaves).